flybywiresim/discord-bot-utils/.github/CONTRIBUTING.md

         type: ApplicationCommandOptionType.String,
         max_length: 100,
         required: false,
+        autocomplete: true, // Optional - This is only required if you plan on using autocomplete for your command.
     }],
 });

+// Optional - This is only required if you plan on using autocomplete for your command. const autocompleteCallback: AutocompleteCallback = ({ interaction }) => {
+    // Autocomplete logic goes here
+    const choices = [
+        {
+            name: 'Display Name',
+            value: 'Value that is actually sent to your bot.'
+        },
+    ];

+    // If you can't autocomplete anything respond with an empty array. return interaction.respond(choices);
+};

 export default slashCommand(data, async ({ interaction }) => {
     const msg = interaction.options.getString('message') ??
 'Pong 🏓';